Download our Strategic Direction

 - Post-natal care and neo-natal monitoring;

-- Advice to mothers and fathers;
+- Advice to mothers and fathers on growth of their child;

-- Providing immunisation and supplements (This is a FREE service);
+- Providing immunisation and supplements;

 - Paediatric care and development advice;